tibifant/rustin-brber/README.md

 - mine Resources
 - regenerate Energy
 - attack other Robots (untested because of limited time)
-- and purchase Health Restore!
+- and purchase Health Restore! ---> nvm the command caused a wild error and I have no more time and patience and sleepless nights left to fix more failures of the skeleton.
+So this part got commented out.

 Rustin Brber handles most of the GameEvents, but there are a few less important events still left to implementet.
 Those can be found in `GameEventBodyType.rs`.